-- 1.1: 諸 is a noun prefix indicating a plural; sometimes it has the sense of "the various" as here, "the various princes." - 1.4: 柰何 is an emotional phrase that generally is translated as "what to do about..."
-It generally indicates a quandary, a sense of hopelessness, or an implied failure (i.e., "there's noting that can be done about...")
-You will have to fiddle a bit usually to come up with a decent translation. - 1.6 Earlier we noted that 可 as an auxiliary verb turned its verb into the passive and was often the equivalent of the "-able" suffix in English. 可以 is active in meaning and is equivalent to the English auxiliary verbs "may" or "can".
-It can be contrasted with 能, 可以 means that the circumstances are such that a certain action is possible, 能 means that a person is physically capable of performing an action.
-For example, you may be able to (能) shoot a deer from a thousand paces; but if there are no deer in your forest, you can't (不可以). 可以 is somewhat different from its modern usage in that the modern usage usually indicates permission (i.e., if the gaming laws permit, you my 可以 shoot deer). - 1.7 雖...亦... is a sentence pattern meaning "Even if...indeed..."亦 usually means "also", but is often a simple adverb of emphasis. - 1.8: Occasionally classical Chinese inverts two characters for no good reason.
+1.1: 諸 is a noun prefix indicating a plural; sometimes it has the sense of "the various" as here, "the various princes."

+1.2: 奈何 is an emotional phrase that generally is translated as "what to do about..."
+It generally indicates a quandary, a sense of hopelessness, or an implied failure (i.e., "there's noting that can be done about....")
+You will have to fiddle a bit usually to come up with a decent translation.

+1.3: Earlier we noted that 可 as an auxiliary verb turned its verb into the passive and was often the equivalent of the "-able" suffix in English. 可以 is active in meaning and is equivalent to the English auxiliary verbs "may" or "can".
+It can be contrasted with 能,可以 means that the circumstances are such that a certain action is possible, 能 means that a person is physically capable of performing an action.
+For example, you may be able to (能) shoot a deer from a thousand paces; but if there are no deer in your forest, you can't (不可以). 可以 is somewhat different from its modern usage in that the modern usage usually indicates permission - (i.e., if the gaming laws permit, you my 可以 shoot deer).

+1.4: 雖...亦... is a sentence pattern meaning "Even if...indeed..."亦 usually means "also", but is often a simple adverb of emphasis.

+1.5: Occasionally classical Chinese inverts two characters for no good reason.
 Fortunately, the characters almost always invert under the same circumstances.
 One is in the case of question words.
 Here, 為誰 "for whose benefit" in inverted to 誰為.
 Another is the standard question 何以 "why", "how" which, technically speaking, ought to be 以何, "for the purpose of what," "by means of what".
-In sentences with negatives you will also occasionally see the direct object come before the verb e.g., 不之殺 "I didn't kill him." - 1.12: Verbs of telling take two objects: the thing told and the person to whom it was told.
-In such cases, the thing told is often placed before the verb as an object of 以 literally, "I told him by means of this."
+In sentences with negatives you will also occasionally see the direct object come before the verb - e.g., 不之殺 "I didn't kill him."

+1.6: Verbs of telling take two objects: the thing told and the person to whom it was told.
+In such cases, the thing told is often placed before the verb as an object of 以 - literally, "I told him by means of this."
 Naturally, if the thing told is already know, it will be omitted leaving only the 以.
-Here we have a very typical phrase 以告素軍 "he told it to the Qin army." - 1.14: 死義 is a typical abbreviated way of saying "righteousness that she would defend to her death."
+Here we have a very typical phrase 以告案軍 "he told it to the Qin army."

+1.7: 死義 is a typical abbreviated way of saying "die for rightness".
 A similar abbreviation occurs right after, 卿禮 means "rites (or ceremonies) befitting a person of the rank of minister."
+Similar verb+object compounds are 死節、死義、 and 守忠.
 The classical reader must be ready to interpret such abbreviated turns of phrase.